-By modelling the Digital Twin of the process, the team were able to identify opportunities to streamline and optimise their process.
-Through taking the time to understand the necessary content at each stage, they were able to eliminate duplicated efforts and simplify the process.
+By modelling the Digital Twin of the process, the team was able to identify opportunities to streamline and optimise its process.
+By taking the time to understand the necessary content at each stage, the team was able to eliminate duplicated efforts and simplify the process.
 Understanding what content was needed to progress any stage provided the knowledge to avoid duplication and reduce the steps necessary for success.
-From here Automation using Digital Employees was used to remove significant amounts of admin tasks, reducing the time from role requirement to role establishment.
+From here automation using Digital Employees was used to remove significant amounts of admin tasks, reducing the time from role requirement to role establishment.